Does Premarital Counseling Really Work?

 The work of premarital counseling continues long after the sessions end.
 It establishes a culture of help-seeking within the relationship.
 If a couple has already had a positive experience with a therapist, they're much more likely to return if they hit a rough patch later on, rather than letting problems fester for years.
 That alone is worth the investment.

-By establishing rules for engagement early, couples are better equipped to handle external stressors like job loss or illness without the relationship becoming the primary source of stress.
+By learning how to talk about difficult topics early, couples are better equipped to handle external stressors like job loss or illness without the relationship becoming the primary source of stress.
 They know how to turn toward each other rather than away when things get hard.
 They've already practiced the skills they'll need during the inevitable storms of married life.

 In short, premarital counseling works because it replaces luck with intentionality.
 It doesn't guarantee a perfect marriage, but it does guarantee that you won't be entering your most important relationship empty-handed.
 You'll have tools, you'll have skills, and you'll have a shared vision for the life you're building together.